the-kairos-project/spar-report-template/README.md

 ### Mode-Specific Formatting

-Different formatting is automatically applied based on your chosen mode:
+The template automatically adapts its formatting based on your chosen mode to match the intended audience and use case:

-**All modes:**
-- Professional typography settings
-- Improved abstract styling (centered, bold heading)
+**Program Reports (midterm/final modes):**
+- Comfortable 1-inch margins for easy reading and mentor annotations
+- Traditional paragraph indentation for a formal report style
+- Standard section spacing for readability
+- SPAR branding footer with round information
-- Better float and caption spacing
+- Optimized for internal review and feedback
-- Keywords support

-**arXiv mode only:**
+**arXiv Preprints (arxiv mode):**
-- Compact page geometry (9in × 6.5in text area) to maximize content
+- Compact page geometry (9in × 6.5in text area) following arXiv conventions
-- No paragraph indentation with spacing between paragraphs
+- No paragraph indentation with space between paragraphs for better screen reading
-- Tighter section spacing
+- Tighter section spacing to maximize content density
-- No SPAR branding or footer

-**Midterm/Final modes:**
+- All SPAR-specific branding removed for public release
-- Standard 1in margins for comfortable reading and annotations
+- Optimized for academic paper archives and wider distribution

-- Traditional paragraph indentation
+**All modes include:**
+- Professional typography (widow/orphan prevention, optimized spacing)
+- Improved abstract styling with centered, bold heading
-- Standard section spacing
+- Smart caption spacing (different for tables vs. figures)
-- SPAR branding footer
+- Keywords support for discoverability

 ### Conditional Sections